+Know your brand, and create an appropriate strategy.
 What does your brand stand for?
 The answer might be less obvious than you think.
 For example, Jeep is a brand of vehicles, but the licensing program has been built around ruggedness, the outdoors lifestyle and ecological consciousness.
-It was able to carry those brand equities into such categories as consumer electronics, apparel and even baby strollers.
+Jeep was able to carry those brand equities into categories such as consumer electronics, apparel and even baby strollers.
 So think broadly about what your brand does and can mean.

+Define your goals.
 There are lots of reasons to license your brand.
 You might be looking to get into a new merchandise or service segment without the cost of building a new business internally.
 Perhaps you're trying to move your brand into a new distribution chain.
 Are you primarily trying to support your core business by exposing the brand to a wider audience?
-(Remember, a display of licensed Budweiser beer steins on a shelf in Wal-Mart might bring in relatively minor revenue to the parent company, but it's great exposure to a lot of potential beer drinkers.)
+(Remember, a display of licensed Budweiser beer steins on a shelf in Walmart might bring in relatively little revenue to the parent company, but it's great exposure to a lot of potential beer drinkers.)
 You might be aiming to protect your brand from being usurped in a particular country or merchandise category.
 Establish your hierarchy of goals, and it will help you create your strategy.

 Be disciplined about the companies you work with.
 As in the rest of your business, be disciplined about the companies you do business with and the product categories you authorize.
 Does the licensee you're considering have the right kind of distribution?
 Can they make the appropriate quality and quantity of the product?
 Can they meet your timeline?
 If you don't have the right match, don't do the deal just to get into the category.